 Dr. Monsur is an assistant professor in Texas Tech University's Department of Landscape Architecture.
-His teaching and research efforts are focused to enhance the quality of children's lives by improving/modifying environments with special emphasis in schools, preschools, and childcare centers.
-One of his primary goals at Texas Tech is to collaborate with different departments and units of the university and the city/state to develop a long-term research plan focused on a holistic approach of childhood development by bringing more nature in children's everyday experience to promote health and wellbeing.
+His teaching and research efforts are focused on advancing children's health, wellbeing, happiness, and learning by creating environments that support play, interactions, curiosity, and creativity.
+One of his primary goals at Texas Tech is to collaborate with different departments and units of the university and the city/state to develop a long-term research plan focused on a holistic approach to childhood development by bringing more nature into children's everyday experiences.

 Dr. Monsur is the lead of DoLA XR (Extended Reality) Lab; an advanced center for exploring effective applications of Extended Reality (XR) technologies – including Virtual Reality (VR), Augmented Reality (AR), and Mixed Reality (MR) for advancing landscape architecture education and research.
 The lab currently leads several multidisciplinary and collaborative research projects focused on using immersive technologies to promote health, wellbeing, and learning.

 Dr. Monsur is the PI (Primary Investigator) of multiple federally funded grants focused on healthy environments for children and advancing education/learning using interactive virtual tours.
 In his roles as the PI and Co-PI at Texas Tech, Dr. Monsur is engaged in grant projects worth $1.7 million.